 Spring 2015 -Monday, June 1st by 5PM to the front desk of the GSC

 **Late travel grants will absolutely not be accepted**

 Applications are processed at the end of each quarter.
 Incomplete applications will not be eligible and will be returned.
 They may be resubmitted for the next quarterly deadline when completed.
 Please see our detailed application instructions and FAQs.
 No funds will be disbursed without original receipts!

 Please see below for information on upcoming workshops.

 The Travel Grants Committee offers workshops for graduate students who have closely read the FAQs

 and still need help filling out their paperwork for the GSA-sponsored travel grant.
-The workshop for Winter 2015 will be held in the Graduate Student Commons on the following days:
+Workshops for Spring 2015 will be held in the Graduate Student Commons on the following dates:

 You can show up anytime from the start of the workshop up to ten minutes before it ends

 .
 Please print and bring your travel grants as they will not be provided.